 Helping Fathers Pursue The Most Favorable Custody Agreements

 Fathers have an important role in the lives of their children.
 Kentucky attorney Lisa L. Johnson has always believed this and been a strong advocate for fathers’ rights.
-In fact, she has assisted fathers with family law and custody issues for 30 years.
+In fact, she has assisted fathers with divorce law and custody issues for over 35 years.

 Contact attorney Johnson at 859-255-0048 to discuss your custody rights.